fsprojects/FAKE/README.markdown

    * Open a command prompt with Administrator Priviledges
    * Run Fake.Deploy /uninstall

+### Getting help

+If you want to learn about Fake.Deploy's command line switches then run:

+    Fake.Deploy /help

-### Creating a FAKE Deployment package
+### Creating a Deployment package

-FAKE deployment packages can be created in two ways:

-    * From a current zip archive (using Fake.Deploy.exe /createFromArchive)
-    * From a directory tree (using Fake.Deploy.exe /createFromDirectory)

-For example, if you want to create the deployment package C:\Appdev\MyDeployment.fakepkg from the contents of a directory located at C:\Appdev\MyApp with a script called DeploymentScript.fsx located in the current directory, you would run the following command:

-    Fake.Deploy /createFromDirectory MyDeployment 1.0.0.1 DeploymentScript.fsx C:\Appdev\MyApp C:\Appdev

-Similarly if it was a zip file at C:\Appdev\MyApp.zip and not a directory you would run the following command:

-    Fake.Deploy /createFromArchive MyDeployment 1.0.0.1 DeploymentScript.fsx C:\Appdev\MyApp.zip C:\Appdev
+Since Fake.Deploy uses Nuget packages for deployment you only need to create one of those and include a .fsx file in the root folder of the package.

-### Running a FAKE Deployment Package
+### Running a Deployment Package

 Fake deployment packages can be run manually on the current machine or they can be pushed to an agent on a remote machine.

-To run a package on the local machine located at C:\Appdev\MyDeployment.fakepkg you would run the following command:
+To run a package on the local machine located at C:\Appdev\MyDeployment.nupkg you would run the following command:

-    Fake.Deploy /deploy C:\Appdev\MyDeployment.fakepkg
+    Fake.Deploy /deploy C:\Appdev\MyDeployment.nupkg

 To run the same package on a remote computer (e.g. integration-1) you can run:

-    Fake.Deploy /deployRemote http://integration-1:8080 C:\Appdev\MyDeployment.fakepkg
+    Fake.Deploy /deployRemote http://integration-1:8080 C:\Appdev\MyDeployment.nupkg

 This will push the directory to the given url.
 It is worth noting that the port may well be different, as this depends on the configuration of the listening agent (see.
 Installing Fake deployment service)